 Scientists opine that the test would be highly sensitive and relatively cheap, as it does not need prior knowledge of the genetic make-up of a patient’s cancer.

-The Institute of Cancer Research Centre for Cancer Drug Discovery Cancer Evolution Director Professor Andrea Sottoriva said: “Our study sheds light on two of the central challenges in cancer research and treatment – cancer’s lethal ability to adapt and evolve, and its tendency to spread outwards from the initial tumour to other parts of the body.
+The Institute of Cancer Research Centre for Cancer Drug Discovery Cancer Evolution director Professor Andrea Sottoriva said: “Our study sheds light on two of the central challenges in cancer research and treatment – cancer’s lethal ability to adapt and evolve, and its tendency to spread outwards from the initial tumour to other parts of the body.

 “The LEGACY study gave us a unique opportunity to analyse the genetic make-up of breast cancer after it has spread to multiple sites in the body, shedding new light on the course of cancer evolution.”